xu-lab/CellRef/README.md

 - Demonstration of Guided CellRef construction using scRNA-seq of human lung endothelial cells [lung_endo_vignette](vignette/lung_endo_vignette.pdf)

+# Vignette:

+- Code to reproduce the results in the CellRef manuscript is in the folder [cellref_manuscript](cellref_manuscript)

 # System requirements

 CellRef has been tested on R versions >= 4.1 on Windows 10 64bit and macOS (Monterey) platforms.
 Please consult the DESCRIPTION file for more details on required R packages.